 2. Bruna, the Fading Light/Brisela, Voice of Nightmares

 Like Gisela, Bruna is legendary, so you'll only be able to field one at once, but either can serve as your commander in EDH format.
 Bruna costs three more mana than Gisela, but she wields 5/7 stats, flying, and vigilance.
 Additionally, when you cast her, you may return a target angel or human from your graveyard to your battlefield.

 Angels and humans are some of the most common units in white, giving you many options to revive, and Bruna's ability works great for recycling a defeated Gisela back onto the field to fuse into Brisela, Voice of Nightmares.

 1. Gisela, Blade of Goldnight

-As impressive as Gisela's first form was, she also enjoys access to a red and white legendary build.
+As impressive as Gisela's first form was, she also enjoys access to a red-and-white legendary build.
 5/5 stats certainly aren't low, but don't quite justify Gisela's seven price.
-However, she utilizes flying, first strike, and two incredible unique effects: if any source would deal damage to an opponent or one of their permanents, it takes double damage, and if any source would deal damage to you or a permanent you control, it only receives half damage.
+However, she utilizes flying, first strike, and two incredibly unique effects: If any source would deal damage to an opponent or one of their permanents, it takes double damage, and if any source would deal damage to you or a permanent you control, it only receives half damage.

 These stupendous abilities give your army an unparalleled boost in combat, letting even weak units vanquish opposing enemies, often without dying.
 The doubled hurt trait helpfully triggers even when your opponent damages themselves (as some effects do), and the fact that your damage prevention is rounded up only serves as icing on a very tantalizing cake.